pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     changing, then use the :py:meth:`pandas.DataFrame.rename` method.
     """

-4. *parameters*: Itemized description of the function's arguments, keyword arguments, and their types.
+4. *parameters*: Itemized description of the function's arguments and
+keyword arguments.
 Each item should follow the format of

 ``:param <arg name>: <arg description>, default to <default value>``.